Current Funded Research

 Robert K. Naviaux, MD, PhD’s 2016 ME/CFS metabolomics study is being expanded to include additional validation studies with Oliver Fiehn, PhD, and his team at the West Coast Metabolomics Center (WCMC), University of California, Davis (UCD).
 (More)

-This year our collaborative team meeting will be expanded to three days, September 26-28.
+In 2019 our collaborative team meeting will be three days, September 4-6.
 The first two days will allow for in-depth scientific discussion of recent ME/CFS research results.
-On the third day we will establish collaborations and discuss the most effective path forward to expedite ME/CFS research.
-At this groundbreaking scientific conference, over 30 international researchers will share unpublished data and ideas.
+On the third day, we will establish collaborations and discuss the most effective path forward to expedite ME/CFS research.
+At this groundbreaking scientific conference, over 50 international researchers will share unpublished data and ideas.
 Sharing unpublished data is a very effective way to accelerate the research because scientists can consider these results without waiting for publication.
 This interdisciplinary team of experts in numerous fields, including Nobel laureates, and several members of the National Academy of Sciences, will discuss genetics, metabolism, immunology, data integration, related diseases, drug discovery, and lessons from these and other fields for ME/CFS research.

-Second Annual Community Symposium on the Molecular Basis of ME/CFS at Stanford University – September 29
+Third Annual Community Symposium on the Molecular Basis of ME/CFS at Stanford University – September 7

-The Community Symposium took place on Saturday, September 29.
-At the Community Symposium, the scientists updated patients and members of the public on the latest research and our progress towards understanding the molecular basis of ME/CFS and our plans for the future.
-The Symposium was recorded and is available on OMF’s Youtube channel for viewing.
+The Third Annual Community Symposium will be held on Saturday, September 7.
+At the Community Symposium, the scientists will update patients and members of the public on the latest research and our progress towards understanding the molecular basis of ME/CFS and our plans for the future.
+The 2nd Annual Symposium was recorded and is available on OMF’s Youtube channel for viewing.

 OMF Funds Four Additional Research Projects for a Total of $241,670 (update November 2018)